Therm-a-Rest Vesper 32 Review

 Value

-The price is midrange in the review.
-For its price, it's a pretty good deal for the weight savings, at the cost of some warmth.
-We think it's hard to beat the two Best Buy Award winners Hammock Gear Burrow Econ and the Enlightened Equipment Revelation for value, but if weight savings is an absolute must, the Vesper might be worth looking into.
+The price is midrange for our review.
+And for that price, this is a pretty good deal for the weight savings, though at the cost of some warmth.
+We think it's hard to beat some of the other options in our full lineup in regards to value, but if weight savings is an absolute must, the Vesper might be worth looking into.

 Conclusion